topshelfsoftware/real-estate-community-ranking-backend/README.md

 ![Real Estate Community Ranking Diagram](architecture/real-estate-community-ranking.svg)

-The backend service consists of a REST API, several Lambda functions, and a simple state machine as detailed in the architecture diagram.
+The backend service consists of a REST API, several Lambda functions, and two simple state machines for each endpoint as detailed in the architecture diagram.

 ## Dependencies